 decide what continuation (from the list of defined continuations) to

-value is given to this continuation but it may
+apply.
+The r value is given to this continuation but it may

 also pop additional arguments from the stack.